OVD-Kinegram-AG/emrtd-connector-sdk-maui/README.md

 See also: [Machine Readable Travel Documents](https://www.icao.int/publications/Documents/9303_p1_cons_en.pdf)

-For a demonstration on how to integrate the SDK in your .NET MAUI app refer to the code at kinegram-emrtd-connector-maui/Pages
+>For a demonstration on how to integrate the SDK in your .NET MAUI app please refer to the code at ```kinegram-emrtd-connector-maui/Pages/MainPage.xaml.cs```
-/MainPage.xaml.cs

 ## Setup Overview